Mental Health Disorders Similar To Schizophrenia

 Schizoaffective disorder is another rare mental illness that is often misdiagnosed as schizophrenia.
 Like people with schizophrenia, those with schizoaffective disorder may hallucinate by sensing stimuli that aren't actually there.
 They may also have delusions or disorganized thoughts.
 Schizoaffective disorder is categorized as a schizophrenia spectrum disorder.

 Unlike schizophrenia, schizoaffective disorder usually includes mood changes as part of its diagnostic criteria.
-People can have schizoaffective disorder depressive type or bipolar type.
+People who have schizoaffective disorder can have one of two types: depressive type or bipolar type.
 Those who have the depressive type may also experience depression symptoms, such as sadness, feelings of worthlessness, or trouble sleeping or eating.
-Meanwhile, those with the bipolar type may experience symptoms of mania, such as racing thoughts, risk-taking behaviors, an extremely high mood, lots of energy, or little need for sleep.
-For these reasons, schizoaffective disorder may be misdiagnosed as depression or bipolar disorder at first.
+Meanwhile, those with the bipolar type may experience symptoms of mania, such as:

 Mood disorders with psychotic features